Freight Shipping from Oklahoma City to Fort Worth

 How much does it cost to ship freight from Oklahoma City to Fort Worth?

-Full truckload (FTL) rates from Oklahoma City, OK to Fort Worth, TX currently range from $525-$647 for a standard dry van load over the 244-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Fort Worth, TX currently range $525-$647 (roughly $2.18-$2.66 per mile over 244 miles).
 LTL shipments typically cost $334-$607 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Fort Worth?

-Standard FTL transit from Oklahoma City to Fort Worth is approximately 4 hrs by truck over 244 miles.
+Standard FTL transit from Oklahoma City to Fort Worth is approximately 4 hrs by truck over 244 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Oklahoma City to Fort Worth freight?